Anna Maria Crouch

 Anna Maria Crouch (20 April 1763 – 2 October 1805), often referred to as Mrs Crouch, was a singer and stage actress in the London theatre.
 She was (briefly) a mistress of George, Prince of Wales.

-Biography
+Biography and stage career

 Born Anna Maria Phillips, she first went on stage as a child, acting and singing.
 Articled to Thomas Linley, she made her debut at Drury Lane theatre in 1780 as Mandane in Thomas Arne's Artaxerxes, and became a principal in the regular company of the theatre under the management of Sheridan and Linley.
-In 1781 she made a great success as the heroine in Charles Dibdin's Lionel and Clarissa.
+In 1781, she made a great success as the heroine in Charles Dibdin's Lionel and Clarissa.
 She was a notable Ophelia, Olivia and Celia.
 Her Polly Peachum in The Beggar's Opera was well known.
-In 1787 her stage partnership began with the Irish actor and singer, Michael Kelly, on his arrival in London with Stephen and Nancy Storace from the Viennese court.
+In 1787, her stage partnership began with the Irish actor and singer, Michael Kelly, on his arrival in London with Stephen and Nancy Storace from the Viennese court.